AppWerft/Ti.Disto/README.md

 Works only if BLUETOOTH_ADMIN permission is granted.
 ### getVersion(): String
 ### init();
 Reads the `command.json` in modules assets folder.
+You can use a String paramter for filename. `commands.json` is default.
 ### verifyPermissions(): boolean